 |Humankind is renewed on the earth||Humankind is renewed on earth|

 Despite these numerous parallels, there are differences.
-The gods destroyed people because they were noisy, while God destroyed humanity for its lost morality.
+The gods destroyed people because they were noisy, while God destroyed humanity for its lost morality revealed in their perpetual violence.
 The gods conceal their plans, while God tells Noah to preach warnings.
 When the floods came, the gods panicked, while God did not.
 Utnaspishtim left the boat on his own accord, while God summoned Noah from the ark.
 Utnapishtim was promised immortality, while Noah died like the rest of humankind.

 Even with these differences factored in, if the author of the flood story in Genesis 6-9 did not borrow directly from the Epic of Gilgamesh (or its sources), then as noted, he must have breathed in the extra-thick “religious and cognitive air” of the ancient Near East.